-Here's a list of all the songs I know of written or co-written by Taylor: (not including ones that haven't been confirmed, her joke songs like Thug story, Monologue song etc. or songs she sings but didn't write) and everything I know about each one of them.
-(212 total) I have also added additional information such as which versions are available and which are in circulation (a lot of people have them) and/or leaked (they're all over the internet) to help those who trade for her rare songs.
-If you don't trade, just ignore that.
-I also list which versions of which songs I have (I have everything in circulation and a few more and know people with many more so I can confirm songs for people too with just a short clip) and weather or not I have clips, lyrics or an alt version or remix so that other traders know in case they want to trade.
-I trade and do not share or leak.
-My youtube channels are Teddyiscute and Fearlyssme if you want to check out my videos. :) ~ ♥Alyssa
+Here's a list of all known songs Taylor’s written: (not including ones that aren’t confirmed, joke songs, jingles etc. or songs she sings but didn't write) and everything known about each one.
+(212 total) I’ve also added info like which of the unreleased songs and demos are in circulation, leaked, never before heard etc. to help those trying to find them.
+I also list which songs and versions I have (I have everything in circulation and a few more and know people with many more so I can confirm most unreleased songs or demos with just a clip or lyric) so other traders know in case they want to trade.
+I trade and don’t share or leak.
+My youtube channels are Teddyiscute & Fearlyssme if you want to watch my videos.

 Unreleased (2002-2017 - 135 currently listed):